Physical grounds for causal perspectivalism: Introduction

 We take it as given that causal concepts find no application in the fundamental physics of closed systems.
-This is Russell's view.
+This is, we think, what Russell~\cite{Russell1913} must have had in mind.
 A system is closed if it cannot interact with anything outside itself.
-Possibly the only truly closed system is the universe itself.
-There may be other closed systems but the quantum theory of measurement tells us we cannot know anything about them, as all observed quantum systems are necessarily open and this cannot be made negligible due to decoherence.
-Even without resorting to quantum theory, classical physics tells us that when we take general relativity into account there is no closed system other than the universe itself.
-This is simply a consequence of the fact that the gravitational interaction cannot be screened.
-We will henceforth regard spatially restricted closed systems as irrelevant to our discussion.
-We consider partially open sub-systems of the universe, and the interactions between them.
+The physical dynamical laws of a closed system are reversible in time.
+In contrast, how we define an open system depends on where we draw the boundary.
+We will call a system `open' if its internal interactions are much stronger than any interactions with systems external to it.
+Of course, such a characterisation is highly contextual, and is dependent on, say, the nature of our experimental access to the system and the time-scale of such access: in the long run, even small interactions will matter.
+The dynamical laws that describe open systems are irreversible and stochastic.
 It is our contention that casual relations can only be understood in terms of open systems.